ishanbagchi/Blog/day1/README.md

 ## Conclusion

-I listed some of the ways to make effective Google search to ease your day.
-Hope these helps you.
+I listed some of the ways to make an effective Google search to ease your day.
+Hope this helps you.
 Never stop learning and Happy Googleing!